bbarcesaj125/dotlessdots/README.md

 They say that an image is worth a thousand words, so without further due, here is how my typical desktop looks like:

 ![Screenshot](https://raw.githubusercontent.com/bbarcesaj125/dotlessdots/master/Screenshot.png)

+## Things I might try in the future

+This is a loose todo list that contains things I am strongly interested in.

+- [ ] Switch to bspwm
+- [ ] Install pywal
+- [ ] Switch to Neovim